Movers and SHAKERS

 How Troubling Energy Shortages Could Be Handled in a Few Short Years

 Last week we reported that five gas-powered generating plants would be added to California’s electric grid.
-During the prior week, the headlines read the White House called on OPEC to pump more oil to help lower gasoline prices.
+During the prior week, the headlines read the White House called on OPEC to pump more oil to help reduce gasoline prices.
 Both of these were met by many with shock, or at a minimum, confusion.
-After all, California had been aggressively reducing its reliance on fossil fuel for power generation, and the U.S., had become more-or-less energy independent four or five years ago.
-Strangely, if supply was a problem a year ago, it was because there was a massive glut of oil -- so large that there was essentially no place to store the commodity.
+After all, California had been aggressively reducing its reliance on fossil fuels for power generation, and the U.S. had become more-or-less energy independent four or five years ago.
+Strangely, if supply was a problem last year, it was because there was a massive glut of oil -- so large that there was essentially no place to store the commodity.

 Change of Path?

 There was a good reason for each of these diversions from the stated plan.
-There aren’t too many things that move in a straight line.
-There are always bumps along the way.
-Think about the last stock you held that did well over a long period of time, were their down days?
+There aren’t too many things that move in a straight line, there will always be bumps along the way.
+Think about the last stock you held that did well over a long period of time, were there down days?
 Sure.
-Did this mean a change of direction?
+Did this mean a change of overall direction?
 No.

-What it does mean in the above cases is that there is some trial and error and unforeseen factors that come up that weren’t counted on.
-In the case of California, an exceedingly dry summer has left many of the dams unable to generate through hydroelectric generators.
-As for the plea for OPEC to help us with our rising gasoline prices, the demand has been so uneven due to pandemic-related economic gyrations that it should come as little surprise that there are large imbalances.
+What it does mean in the above cases is that there is some trial and error and unforeseen factors that will come up that aren't counted on.
+In the case of California, an exceedingly dry summer has left many of the dams unable to create power via hydroelectric generators.
+As for the plea for OPEC to help us with our rising gasoline prices, the demand has been so uneven, due to pandemic-related economic gyrations, that it should come as little surprise that there are large imbalances.

 Just in Time Solutions

 As the current energy initiatives, new technology, and proposed “greener” solutions unfold, there will be new ways, even better solutions to quickly overcome unexpected shortfalls of energy.